alexclassroom/connect-polylang-elementor/README.txt

 = Is Elementor Pro required? =
-Technically, Elementor Pro is not required - but highly recommended, though.
+Technically, Elementor Pro is not required **but highly recommended**.

-Elementor Pro is required for these features of the plugin:
+[**Elementor Pro**](https://trk.elementor.com/5l8mc0eyt38p-pro) *(affiliate link)* is required for these features of the plugin:

-* Translating Elementor Theme Builder Templates the version is required, otherwise this will not work.
+* Translate Elementor Theme Builder Templates (header, footer, 404, page, archives).
+* Translate Elementor Popups.
-* Dynamic Tags, additionally added by the plugin
+* Dynamic Tags, additionally added by the plugin.

-For the other features of the plugin the regular free version of Elementor is sufficient - so the native Elementor language switcher widget will work also that way already ;-)
+For the other features of the plugin the free version of Elementor is sufficient - so the native Elementor language switcher widget will work ;-)

-= Is Polylang Pro supported? =
+= Is Polylang Pro required? =
-Yes, it is! :)
+Polylang Pro is not required.

-All features of "Polylang Connect for Elementor" work with both, *Polylang* (free) AND *Polylang Pro* (Premium).
+All features of "Polylang Connect for Elementor" work with both, *Polylang* and *Polylang Pro*.

 = Are custom flags supported? =